ebp-nor/genome_annotation_comparative_genomics_part1/04_evm.md

 ## EvidenceModeler

-If everything so far has gone well, we have three different annotations/files with gene models.
-One from GALBA, and two from miniprot alignments.
-We have tried to make this tutorial small but relevant, however, if you were to annotate a genome assembly "properly", you might have run additional _ab initio_ gene predictors and/or aligned more protein data and/or some kind of transcriptome evindence such as RNA-seq or IsoSeq.
+If everything so far has gone well, you should have three different annotations/files with gene models.
+One from GALBA, and two from the miniprot alignments.
+This is as much as we can do in a workshop like this, but remember that if you were to "properly" annotate your own genome assembly, additional _ab initio_ gene predictions and/or more aligned protein data and/or some kind of transcriptome evindence such as RNA-seq or IsoSeq are higly recommended.

 With that many files/annotations, it can be hard to know what to do.
 You could of course pick one based on some kind of criteria (maybe number of complete BUSCO genes).
-Some tools, such as BRAKER, are usually meant to provide the final gene set.
-However, in this case, we want to combine the different annotations/files we have into one, non-redudant, gene set.
-We will do this with [EvidenceModeler](https://github.com/EVidenceModeler/EVidenceModeler) ([Haas et al (2008)](https://pubmed.ncbi.nlm.nih.gov/18190707/)).
+Some tools, such as BRAKER1/2/3, are usually meant to provide the final gene set.
+However, in our case we want to combine the different annotations/files we created into one, non-redudant, gene set.
+We will do this using [EvidenceModeler](https://github.com/EVidenceModeler/EVidenceModeler) ([Haas et al (2008)](https://pubmed.ncbi.nlm.nih.gov/18190707/)).

-We have installed [Funannotate](https://github.com/nextgenusfs/funannotate), a genome annotation pipeline, on Fox for this workshop.
+We have installed [Funannotate](https://github.com/nextgenusfs/funannotate), an all-in-one genome annotation pipeline, on Fox for this workshop.
 It is a nice pipeline, but for you to get a better understanding of what actually happens when annotating a genome, we do this workshop by running different programs independently.
 If you are looking for something more comprehensive you should take a look at Funannotate.
-Anyhow, it has a some features that we take directly advantage of here, namely a script that runs EvidenceModeler for us.
+In any case, it has a some features that we will take direct advantage of here, namely a script that runs EvidenceModeler for us.
 This can be run like so:

 ```
 #!/bin/bash